Select region

 Predictable and Precise

-• Low profile, reliable stent retention force and secure trackability facilitate stent implantation[2]
+• Low profile, reliable stent retention, and secure trackability facilitate stent implantation[11]

-• Designed for pushability and trackability through tortuous anatomy with conformance to iliac arteries [1]
+• Designed for pushability and trackability through tortuous anatomy with conformance to iliac and renal arteries[11]

 Please see the iCast order information found in the documents tab for detailed compatibility.